 Held, David — Culture and Political Community: National, Global and Cosmopolitan

 Work Cited Held, David.
 “Culture and Political Community: National, Global, and Cosmopolitan.”
 In Conceiving Cosmopolitanism: Theory, Context, Practice, edited by Steven Vertovec and Robin Cohen, 48-58.
 Oxford: Oxford University Press, 2002.
-1. Historical backdrop The globalisation of culture has a … Continue reading
+1. Historical backdrop The globalisation of culture has a long history.
+The expansion of great religions, pre-modern empires, etc. “For most human history, these...
+Continue Reading →

 Copp, David — International Justice and the Basic Needs Principle